 In the late 19th century there was something of a craze in canoes.
 The canoes of the time were built by a variety of craftsman across the northern tier of the US and throughout Canada.
 Up in Canton, NY, J. Henry Rushton gained a reputation for building high quality “Canoes, Pleasure and Hunting boats”.
 Like many of the builders of the time his construction techniques drew more on the European tradition of lapstreak planks fastened to ribs than the Native American birch bark canoe.
 Mr. Ruston bragged to one customer, “It is wonderful how few pounds of cedar, rightly modeled and properly put together, it takes to float a man.”
 The man he was seeking to float was George Washington Sears, a sportswriter who went by the pen name “Nessmuk”.
 Nessmuk wrote about wilderness traveling in small boats and advocated, “Go light, the lighter the better, so that you have the simplest materials for health, comfort and enjoyment.”
 Nessmuck asked Rushton to build him a light weight boat.
 The result of that request was "Sairy Gamp" a 10 pound canoe that Nessmuk toured around in many of the Adirondack lakes.

 One obvious way to make a boat light is to make it small.
 J. H. Rushton would not have made a 10.5# boat if Nessmuk had wanted something 20 feet long.
-I chose 10 feet as a nice round number.
+I chose 10 feet as a nice round number that works well for a lot of paddlers.
 The double paddle canoe type was an obvious choice as it provides a lot of capability in a simple form.
-Another benefit of the strip-built method is it allows a lot of freedom in designing the form of the boat.
+Another benefit of the cedar strip or "strip-built" method is it allows a lot of freedom in designing the form of the boat.
 The little canoe I drew up has a section of tumblehome up near the gunwale that adds freeboard while staying out of the way of the paddler.
 This tumblehome also added form stiffness to the boat.
 While this shape could probably be fabricated with traditional methods, it is quite easy to build using narrow strips.